When the Inner Critic Shows Up: A Compassion-Focused Approach to Creativity

 As helping professionals, leaders and creative beings, we often carry the invisible load of being “the strong one,” the “inspired one,” or the “wise helper.”
 But we are also human.
 And in a world that rewards output over presence, speed over depth, and perfection over authenticity, it’s radical to lead with compassion and creativity.

-By tending to our inner worlds with care, we not only model a different way of being but we also cultivate the inner safety needed for real change, connection, and for our creativity to flourish.
+By tending to our inner worlds with care, we not only model a different way of being but also cultivate the inner safety needed for real change, connection, and for our creativity to flourish.

 Final Thoughts